enkidevs/curriculum/go/intro/variables-and-constants/variables.md

 Variable names have to start either with a `letter` or an underscore `_`.
 After the first character, the name can also contain numbers and the length of a variable is unlimited.

-It is important to note that variables are case sensitive. `name`, `Name` and `NAME` are 3 different variables.
+It is important to note that variables are case sensitive. `name`, `Name`, and `NAME` are 3 different variables.

 ---
 ## Practice